Strawless Summer Kick Off – Plastic Straw Pollution Solutions for L.A. County

 Plastic pollution is everywhere.

 The consequences and costs of convenience related to single-use plastic packaging for food and beverages are surfacing in our ocean, rivers, creeks and streams.
 It’s now estimated that by 2050, there will be more plastic in the ocean by mass than fish1.

 Plastic drink-related litter is one of the top items we find at our volunteer cleanups in beach and watershed areas across greater Los Angeles.
 Single-use lids, cups, bottles, sleeves, stirrers, six-pack rings, and straws.
 You name it, we find it.
 Our region isn’t the only one that needs to consider rethinking the drink.
 Some 40% of all debris found in the environment is beverage-related2.

 And all this trash isn’t just gross.
 It’s dangerous.
 Marine mammals, fish and birds often get entangled in plastic or mistake pieces of it for food.
 After accumulating our trash in their gullet, the animals can’t digest food properly and often die.

 Just keep sippin’.

 Greater L.A. can lead the way and help shift America away from single-use plastic items.
 We took a giant step when Heal the Bay helped pass the statewide plastic bag ban in 2014 and California voters upheld the policy last year.

-But this summer, we’re zeroing in on plastic straws because they totally suck.
+But this summer, we’re zeroing in on plastic straws because they kind of suck.

 Plastic straws of all shapes, sizes and colors are popping up everywhere from juice boxes to cocktails to unasked-for glasses of water.
 Collectively, it’s estimated that Americans use roughly 500 million plastic straws daily – enough to fill up 125 school buses each day3 and wrap around our entire planet 2.5 times.
 Most plastic straws end up in landfills.
 The rest wind up polluting the environment and posing a threat to animals and aquatic life.

 So, here’s what we are asking you to do.
 It’s simple and it works: If you don’t need a plastic straw, don’t use one!